A downloadable tool

 CHAR

-Displays a string of characters to the bitmap screen
+Displays a string of characters to the bitmap screen at the position specified.

 mode =